translunar/translunar.github.io/engineering.markdown

 # Hi, I'm Juno Woods, PhD.

+My main interest is in projects related to existential risk: space settlement, climate tech, public safety and national security.

+I have a machine learning background, and I sell tried and true, evidence-based techniques.
+People are promising to use large language models like ChatGPT to re-invent life as we know it.
+LLMs and other generative models are fascinating, but we are at the very beginning of our journey to understand these technologies. **I spend a lot of time thinking not only about the technical aspects of AI, but also of the policy implications.**

-I have done spacecraft navigation (state estimation), and mission design, with a focus on lunar missions, and dabble in space settlement policy. **I believe firmly that we cannot solve our environmental problems without moving heavy industry into space, which requires a sustained presence on the Moon.**
+I have worked extensively on spacecraft navigation (state estimation), and mission design, with a focus on lunar missions, and dabble in space settlement policy. **I believe firmly that we cannot solve our environmental problems without moving heavy industry into space, which requires a sustained presence on the Moon.**

 I have also worked in climate tech, automating industrial systems.

 I perform engineering work on a contract basis, but am open to full-time opportunities as well.
 Please do reach out if you're interested in hiring Translunar LLC.
 My CV, which includes my email address, is linked in the upper right-hand corner.

 Below are some of the services I provide:

+## Machine Learning

+* Design computer vision systems.
+* Prompt, fine-tune, and unit test large language models (LLMs).
+* Build question and answer systems using LLMs and langchain.
+* Design expert recommendation systems.
+* Prototype informatics pipelines.
+* Validate models using techniques like cross-validation and bootstrapping.
+* Build Bayesian models.
+* Study instrumental goals of artificially intelligent agents and artificial life.

+## Coding and math

+* Derive mathematical models.
+* Prototype models in Python and Matlab/Octave, and optimize them in C/C++ and other compiled languages.
+* Build simulations of physical, chemical, and biological systems.

 ## Aerospace